+DAY 12

+WINDHOEK

 We bid farewell to the GCF team and head back to Windhoek, arriving in the late afternoon at the Galton House.
 If time allows today, you can do some last-minute shopping.
 Tonight we gather for our festive Farewell Dinner.
-Overnight at the Galton House...BLD DAY 13 DEPART After a leisurely breakfast, transfer to the Windhoek International Airport in time for your international flights home...B
+Overnight at the Galton House...BLD

+DAY 13 DEPART

+After a leisurely breakfast, transfer to the Windhoek International Airport in time for your international flights home...B
-Trip Cost, Payment & Insurance

 TRIP COST

-Prices are per person, valid through 2024
+Prices are per person, valid through 2025

+\$10,495 (5-6 members)

+\$10,895 (4 members)

-\$9,595 (5-6 members) \$10,095 (4 members) Single supplement: \$1300
+Single supplement: \$1,465

-Giraffe Conservation Foundation Donation (if 6

-participants: \$3000 tax deductible)
+Giraffe Conservation Foundation Donation (if 6 participants: \$3,000 tax deductible)

-Giraffe Conservation Foundation Donation (if 4 or 5
+Giraffe Conservation Foundation Donation (if 4 or 5 participants: \$3,500 tax deductible)

-participants: \$3500 tax deductible)
+Giraffe Conservation Foundation Donation (if 2 or 3 participants: \$4,000 tax deductible)

-2025 Trip Costs: Please call for pricing
+Please contact us for future years' pricing

 To offer the lowest possible cost, our trips are priced according to the number of participants on the trip.
 All costs are per person, based on double occupancy.
 If you wish to have a single room, you must pay the single supplement fee.
 Please note that Wilderness Travel staff, or guests of Wilderness Travel such as travel writers, photographers, or leaders-in-training, are not included in the tier pricing count.

 CURRENCY EXCHANGE RATE

-Due to the volatility of currency markets, we can only offer the most competitive pricing on our trips in Namibia by partially tying the trip cost directly to the value of the Namibian Dollar.
-In the late spring of 2023, when we set the rates for our 2024 program, the US Dollar equaled 18.4 Namibian Dollars.
-While in most years, no price changes are ever necessary, if there were to be a significant change in exchange rates, we may be forced to raise or able to lower our trip cost; if so, your final invoice, sent two weeks before your final payment is due, will reflect the difference.
-Please note that the calculation will not be a straight proration.
-While most of the trip cost is paid in Namibian Dollars, the remainder of our expenses are paid in US Dollars.
-The overall effect is to moderate any change; thus, if the Namibian Dollar were to rise in value, the trip cost would rise less than might be expected, and if the Namibian Dollar were to fall, the drop in land price would also be less than might be expected.
+Because the prices published for our program are set so far in advance of the trip dates, we are occasionally faced with exceptional cost increases and/or currency fluctuations that affect the actual cost of running the trip.
+In most years, no price changes are necessary.
+However, we do reserve the right to raise or lower the trip price if there is a significant change in costs or exchange rates.
+If this is the case, your final invoice will reflect the difference in trip cost.

 TRIP COST INCLUDES

 - Expert leadership of a Wilderness Travel Trip Leader

 - Gratuities and tips for staff and porters (except Trip Leaders)

 - Accommodations as noted, based on double occupancy

 - All meals included as indicated in the Detailed Itinerary (B=Breakfast, L=Lunch, D=Dinner)

 - Water, soft drinks, beer, and table wine at meals; mineral water on board the safari vehicle

 - Park fees

 - Land transportation

 - Airport transfers

 - Sightseeing as noted

 TRIP COST DOES NOT INCLUDE

 International airfare to and from Africa, any meals not specified after each itinerary day, airport departure taxes, optional tipping or gratuities to Trip Leader and assistant guide, additional hotel nights that may be necessitated by airline schedule changes or other factors, cost of medical immunizations (if any), travel insurance, and other expenses of a personal nature (drinks outside of meals as noted, premium alcoholic beverages, additional laundry, etc.).
 Optional side trips and excursions are also at your own expense.

-PAYMENT SCHEDULE
+PAYMENT SCHEDULE\

-At time of reservation \$1000 120 days prior to departure Balance
+At time of reservation \$1000

+120 days prior to departure Balance

-CANCELLATION AND TRANSFER FEE SCHEDULE
+CANCELLATION AND TRANSFER FEE SCHEDULE\

-Minimum fee: \$1000 per person 119 days or less: 100% of trip costPlease note that this differs from our regular catalog departures.
+Minimum fee: \$1000 per person

+119 days or less: 100% of trip cost\Please note that this differs from our regular catalog departures.

 TRAVEL INSURANCE

 We highly recommend you purchase travel insurance.
 You can take advantage of a comprehensive Travel Protection Plan designed for Wilderness Travel by Travelex, or purchase other insurance on your own.
 See our website for details: www.wildernesstravel.com/toucan/travel-insurance

 Extend Your Adventure!